 - Verified that you have the correct visa to re-enter the United States

 Your Certificate of Eligibility (Form I-20 or Form DS-2019, depending on your visa status) shows that you are in eligible to enter the U.S. as part of a UCSB program.
 U.S. Immigration officials will ask for your I-20 or DS-2019 whenever you enter the U.S.

 So, if you travel out of the country for a vacation or a conference, you will be required to show your 1-20 or DS-2019 as you re-enter the U.S..

 The good news is that you do not need to get a new document each time you enter the U.S. However, you must have your existing document validated by OISS.
-Once your document is validated, the validation is good for 1 year (for currently enrolled F-1 students) or 6 months (J-1 students or F-1 on OPT).
+Once your document is validated, the validation is good for 1 year (for currently enrolled F-1 students and all J-1 students) or 6 months (F-1 on OPT).

 How Travel Validation Works

 Submit a travel signature request via UCSBGlobal at least 5 business days before traveling.
 When your request is approved you will receive an email confirmation with further instructions.